andifalk/secure-development-on-kubernetes/step7-pod-security-policy/README.md

 For authorizing a request, Kubernetes Role Based Access Control (RBAC) looks at three aspects:
 1.the username of the requester
 2.the requested action
-3.and the object affected by the action
+3.the object affected by the action

 The username is extracted from the token embedded in the header, the action is one of the HTTP verbs like _GET_, _POST_, _PUT_, _DELETE_ mapped to CRUD operations, and the object is one of the valid